offlineland/manyland-archive/CODE_OF_CONDUCT.md

 Below is the Contributor Covenant Code of Conduct.
 The TLDR is:
 - Be civil and respectful.
-- If not, you will get banned from participating to the Offlineland repositories.
+- If not, you will get banned from participating to the Offlineland repositories and projects.
+- You can contact us privately at [manyland@send.com](mailto:manyland@sent.com) or via discord to the "[manyland](https://discord.com/users/1176265427362517036)" user.

 ## Our Pledge